Loading non-Maxwellian Velocity Distributions in Particle Simulations: Discussion and Summary

 \section{Discussion and Summary}

-In this paper, we have provided numerical recipes for nine different VDFs: the $(r,q)$ distribution, the regularized kappa distribution, the subtracted kappa distribution, the ring distribution, the shell distribution, the ring Maxwellian, the shell Maxwellian, the super-Gaussian, and the filled-shell distributions.
-The recipes require only three elemental variates: the uniform variate, the normal variate, and the gamma variate.
-The algorithms are fully prescribed in tables, making it easy for users to implement them in the code.
+In our earlier papers \citep{zeni22,zeni23}, we have proposed numerical procedures using three elemental variates: the uniform variate, the normal variate, and the gamma variate.
+In this paper, we have successfully extended this approach to nine different VDFs: the $(r,q)$ distribution, the regularized Kappa distribution, the subtracted Kappa distribution, the ring distribution, the shell distribution, the ring Maxwellian, the shell Maxwellian, the super-Gaussian, and the filled-shell distributions.
+With help from the basic statistical distributions (Section \ref{sec:prep}), mathematics behind the recipes are fully explained.
+The numerical recipes for all the VDFs are provided in Tables, making it easy for users to implement them in the code.
+The algorithms are tested in each sections, as well as in Section \ref{sec:verification}.

-In Section \ref{sec:rq}, we have discussed the $(r,q)$ distribution that generalizes the kappa and flattop distributions.
+In Section \ref{sec:rq}, we have discussed the $(r,q)$ distribution that generalizes the Kappa and flattop distributions.
 One can use either of the beta-prime method and the piecewise rejection method, if one is aware of limitations of each.
-Sections \ref{sec:RKD} and \ref{sec:SK} have discussed the two advanced kappa distributions.
-For the regularized kappa distribution, the two rejection methods and their preferred parameter spaces are described.
-The simple procedure was proposed for a very recent model of the subtracted kappa distribution.
+Sections \ref{sec:RKD} and \ref{sec:SK} have discussed the two advanced Kappa distributions.
+For the regularized Kappa distribution, the two rejection methods and their preferred parameter spaces are described.
+The simple procedure was proposed for a very recent model of the subtracted Kappa distribution.
 The loss-cone filling parameter $\Delta$ is considered in Eq.~\eqref{eq:subM_x2}.
 A previous procedure for the subtracted Maxwellian \citep[][Section 2]{zeni23} can be similarly modified to incorporate the filling parameter.
+In addition, after submitting this paper, \citet{min25} independently developed the same procedure for their PIC simulation (see Appendix in their paper).
+This work provides a more detailed explanation to this cutting-edge method.